 Another one of the top attractions in Nob Hill San Francisco is Grace Cathedral.
 It is the largest—and in my opinion, the most beautiful—church in the city.
 The cathedral is open daily to the public.
 Stop by for a closer look at its famous golden doors, colorful stained-glass windows, and other gorgeous icons.

 The Nob Hill Masonic Center features events several times a month.
 You will find internationally recognized comedians and bands.
 Previous performers here include Ricky Gervais, Spoon, and Tom Jones.
 You will find it at 1111 California Street.

 Check out the calendar below for a list of upcoming shows.

 One of my favorite places to grab a drink in Nob Hill San Francisco is at the Top of the Mark.
 It is one of the few bars with amazing views of the city of San Francisco.
 The bar is on the top floor of the Mark Hopkins hotel on the corner of California and Mason Streets.
 Stop by for a drink or two and enjoy the scenery from high above the city.
 This is also the perfect opportunity to dress up a little during your visit.

-The walk is offered most Tuesday, Wednesday, and Sunday afternoons at 2pm.
+The free walk is offered most Tuesday, Wednesday, and Sunday afternoons at 2pm.
 There's no need to register.
 Simply show up at the front entrance of the Stanford Court Hotel on California Street between Mason and Powell a few minutes before 2pm and check in with the guide.